Model-guided design of regulatory elements#

 )

-column contains the score in the end sequence.
-We see that the evolution process has created new instances of the AC0622:ELF_SPIB:Ets
+The ref column contains the score for the motif in the original sequence and the alt column contains the score in the end sequence.
+We see that the evolution process has created new instances of the SPI1.H12CORE.0.P.B motif, while leaving the already existing instance unchanged.

 Example 4: Evolution by motif scanning#

-import grelu.io.meme
+import grelu.io.motifs

 patterns = grelu.interpret.motifs.motifs_to_strings(motifs)